schonauchgut/schonauchgut.github.io/index.md

 Constantin Hoferer, LL.M.
 (London) - Fully Qualified Lawyer
 Constantin is a fully qualified lawyer and expert in Intellectual Property Law.
 He is currently based in Germany.

+This page is currently used to try out GitHub Pages and experiment to get a better understanding of code collaboration via GitHub and underlying principles.

 ---
 <p style="font-size:6px"><i>Privacy:</i>  <br>